t-chamb/dynamo/benchmarks/data_generator/README.md

 **Options:**
 - `--input-file`: Path to the input trace file (default: `mooncake_trace.jsonl`)
 - `--num-requests`: Number of requests to synthesize (default: 100000)
-- `--speedup-ratio`: Factor to speed up request intervals (default: 1)
+- `--speedup-ratio`: Factor to speed up request intervals.
+It effectively divides the synthetic timestamps by this value (default: 1)
 - `--depth-multiplier`: Multiplier for prefix lengths (default: 1.0)
 - `--width-multiplier`: Number of times to replicate the core radix tree (default: 1)
 - `--prompt-len-multiplier`: Multiplier for leaf path lengths (default: 1.0, use <1 for shorter prompts)